pangnasun/IMCapstoneSeminar/Prototype Blog Four/readme.md

 ## Working with Unity
 I used existing to create a prototype of what the hidden sword and armor scene could look like.

 <img src="images/entrance1.png">
+Players would be traveling in a boat when a mysterious entrance popped in front of them.
 <img src="images/entrance2.png">
+Once players entered the entrance, they would be teleported to another place.
+In front of them stood another entrance.
 <img src="images/entrance3.png">
+The doors would only open after players proved their worth.
+The method to determine their worthiness is a work in progress.
 <img src="images/entrance4.png">
 <img src="images/entrance5.png">
+Players would then need to travel through the hall way to get to another entrance and enter a secret room.
 <img src="images/secretRoom.png">
+Inside the secret, the magical sword and shield (armor) would present themselves infront of players.
 <img src="images/topView.png">